TIGGERKUB/TIGGERKUB/README.md

 # Hi everyone 👋

 My name is Suphakorn Zhang.
 I'm Software Engineer Frontend from Thailand.
-I'm passionate in web development especially, building a web application with Typescript language and React framework.
+I am particularly interested in using TypeScript and React to build performant and scalable web applications.
+I have experience working with various other technologies, including GraphQL and Apollo, and I enjoy exploring new tools and techniques to improve my skills and the quality of my work.

 ### What I'm doing now 📌